Many people arrive here after several attempts to quit porn.

 2. Redesign your environment

-If your environment makes it easy to watch porn, motivation will lose every time.
-This is not about being weak, it’s about being human.
-Why willpower alone doesn’t work is one of the most important concepts in recovery.
+If your environment makes it easy to watch porn, motivation has less room to work.
+That is how the brain behaves under pressure.
+The limits of willpower in recovery is one of the most important concepts in recovery.

 Practical environment changes:

 • Block porn on your phone and other devices.
-Not as a permanent cage, but as a speed bump that gives your conscious mind time to catch up.
+Use blockers as speed bumps that give your conscious mind time to catch up.

 • Move your phone out of the bedroom at night.